Learn More about Your Rights: Explore These Personal Injury FAQs

 In Virginia, most automobile insurance policies provide "uninsured motorist coverage."
 Your insurance company is responsible for paying you up to your policy limits for injuries caused by an uninsured motorist.
 This does not get the other driver off the hook.
 Your insurance company has subrogation rights against the uninsured driver.
 That means your insurance company can sue the uninsured driver to recover what was paid to you.

 No. This is one of the most common questions heard in my office.
-By law an insurance company can not raise your premiums for an accident that was not your fault.
-Of course, you have already paid premiums for these benefits so it would be foolish not to use them when you are seriously injured or else your premiums are just gifts to your automobile insurance company.
+By law, an insurance company can not raise your premiums for an accident that was not your fault.
+Of course, you have already paid premiums for these benefits so it would be foolish not to use them when you are seriously injured.
+Otherwise else your premiums are just gifts to your automobile insurance company.

 A: Victims of hit and run accidents may assert a claim under their own automobile insurance policy's uninsured motorist coverage.
 It is called a John Doe claim.
 In Virginia, victims can recover compensatory damages and in many cases up to $350,000 in punitive damages.
 For more information or to discuss your situation, please click here to contact us.